Ken Matthews (radio): Career

-National Syndication
+National syndication

 Ken Matthews began nationally syndicating The Ken Matthews Show on December 16, 2021, with Talk Media Network as syndicator.
 On that date, his show moved three hours earlier to 12 p.m. to 3 p.m.
 ET, weekdays.
 His show was intended to be “a place where you can come to openly examine what is really going on in our country.
 We have everyday conversations about pop culture, people, and politics, without censorship and trendy wokeness."

 WHP 580 in Harrisburg, Pennsylvania was the flagship affiliate of The Ken Matthews Show and aired the program on delay, 3 p.m. to 6 p.m.
 ET.
 Matthews gave a preview of his syndication focus in a video interview with Radio Ink.

 In Feb.
 2022, a radio news website published an article tracking the growth of the syndicated program.
 FoxNews published coverage of Ken Matthews' commentary from his radio show on April 19, 2022.

 On July 16, 2022, Matthews posted that he had been terminated by his network syndicator, after "profane" comments he was exchanging with his production engineer ended up live on-air.
 By way of explanation (and apology), Matthews said:

 Matthews had been reading “some of Hunter Biden's texts about his mother and other family members in what I thought was a secure communication between my engineer and myself during what I presumed was a commercial break."
 In a follow-up post he alluded that he may begin performing a program via the social media video platform Rumble.
-On July 26, 2022 Matthews said of his current radio career status:
+On July 26, 2022 Matthews said, "I am un-syndicated which means I am not on regular radio anymore, so this is the first time officially in four decades that I haven’t been broadcasting."